OpusClip Review 2026: Best AI Video Clipper? [Tested]

 Free

-60 credits/mo, watermarked exports, clips expire after 3 days, no editor access
+60 credits/mo, watermarked exports, 3-day file expiry, no Virality Score, no editor

 Starter